The Walking Dead (franchise): The Walking Dead (2010–2022)

 Sheriff's deputy Rick Grimes wakes up from a coma in a post-apocalyptic world where the undead, known as walkers, have taken over.
 Rick must fight for his survival to protect his family and friends.
-While the walkers are their number one threat, other humans create conflict.
-With the collapse of modern civilization, these survivors must confront other human survivors who have formed groups and communities with their own sets of laws and morals, sometimes leading to open, hostile conflict between them.
+While the walkers are their number one threat, other humans also create conflict.
+With the collapse of modern civilization, these survivors must confront other survivors who have formed groups and communities with their own laws and morals, sometimes leading to open, hostile conflict between them.

 Fear the Walking Dead (2015–2023)

 Fear the Walking Dead is a companion series to The Walking Dead, developed by AMC.
 AMC started development of the series around September 2013 and committed to a two-season broadcast by March 2015.
 Fear the Walking Dead first premiered on August 23, 2015.
 The series ended on November 19, 2023 after the conclusion of the eighth and final season.

 Fear the Walking Dead features a different set of characters, developed by Kirkman.
-The series starts at the onset of the zombie apocalypse, and follows several people that escape Los Angeles as the military attempt to quarantine the city, and seek refuge along the west coast of the United States and Mexico.
+The series starts at the onset of the zombie apocalypse and follows several people who escape Los Angeles as the military attempts to quarantine the city and seek refuge along the west coast of the United States and Mexico.
 The fourth season of Fear the Walking Dead features a crossover with The Walking Dead, specifically through the character Morgan Jones (played by Lennie James) who joins the cast of Fear the Walking Dead after the events of the eighth season of The Walking Dead.
 Similarly, Dwight, played by Austin Amelio, joined Fear the Walking Dead for its fifth season in 2019.